 Table 17 shows that the implementation of the seeds and fertilizer subsidy component of the Planting for Food and Job programme had led to an improvement in maize production for all 277 respondents, or 100% (Fairly agree = 14.4%, Agree = 70.8%, Strongly agree = 14.8%) of the maize farmers questioned.
-This finding validates a report by the MoFA (2017) that stated the

-PFJ intended to increase maize production from 2017 until the end of the first year of implementation (2018) from 1.7 mt/ha to 2.7 mt/ha, respectively.
-This finding demonstrates a significant influence on yield.
+This demonstrates a significant influence on yield and the findings also validates a report by the MoFA (2017) that stated the PFJ intended to increase maize production from 2017 until the end of the first year of implementation (2018) from 1.7 mt/ha to 2.7 mt/ha, respectively.
+Again, the result also concord with Iddrisu, (2019) who found out that maize production increased from 1.5 mt/ha to 1.9 mt/ha a year after the adoption of the PFJ programme in the northern region of the country.